Development Tools - contents and usage

 Some of the default tables are flexible: you can define what type of data and properties these tables should have.
 These user-defined fields allow you to add dates, numbers, text- or check-boxes and you can place them on the company, project, or appointment cards.

-If you need more tables, you can add extra tables to the database when you subscribe to Developer Tools.
+If you need more tables, you can add extra tables to the database when you subscribe to Development Tools.

 - Users with a SuperOffice Service user plan have full access to these tables and can view, edit, search, and include in data reports.